-RURAL PROPERTY MANAGEMENT FACULTY
+RURAL PROPERTY MANAGEMENT PROFESSIONAL GROUP

 The profession of estate surveying is growing in leaps and bounds everyday which means the population of estate surveyors is simultaneously increasing.
 From the single digit number of those years of estate surveyors and valuers to the present number that runs into thousands.
 There is also the need to make the profession more attractive by encouraging specialization in our various aspects of the profession.
 It is, therefore, a welcome idea that the profession is now being broken into different Faculties to give opportunity to surveyors to feature in areas that will be most beneficial and exciting to them.
 On this note, we sincerely welcome our noble colleagues to the faculty of Rural Property Management and Valuation.